huggingface/lerobot/examples/4_train_policy_with_script.md

 ```

 **Notice, how the config overrides are passed** as `param_name=param_value`.
 This is the format the Hydra excepts for parsing the overrides.

+_As an aside: we've set up our configurations so that they reproduce state-of-the-art results from papers in the literature._

 ## Overriding configuration parameters in the CLI